systemd/systemd/docs/CONVERTING_TO_HOMED.md

    new.
 The new home directory is the working directory of the invoked `rsync` process.
 We are invoking this command as root, hence the `rsync` runs as root too.
 When the `rsync` command completes the home directory is automatically unmounted again.
-Since we used `--delete-during` all files copied are removed from the old home directory as the copy progresses.
+Since we used `--remove-source-files` all files copied are removed from the old home directory as the copy progresses.
 After the command completes the old home directory should be empty.
 Let's remove it hence: